AdobeDocs/experience-manager-cloud-service.nl-NL/help/forms/rule-editor-core-components.md

 `Then, do the following:`

-Handeling 2 op object B;
+Actie 2 betreffende object B; EN actie 3 betreffende object C;
-EN
-Handeling 3 voor Object C;

 `Else, do the following:`